rajnarottam38-tech/Smart-City-Crime-Analytics/README.md

 ## 📄 License

-This project is for educational purposes as part of a Final Year Project.
+This project is for educational purposes as part of a internship Project.

 ---